-N/m or lbf/in ("Spring Constant Formula | Spring Constant Formulas Using Hooke's Law," n.d.).
+The spring constant is a measure of the force required per unit extension and its units are N/m or lbf/in ("Spring Constant Formula | Spring Constant Formulas Using Hooke's Law," n.d.).
 The standard formula for spring constant (k) is F = -kx.
-When calculating potential properties for where $\omega$ is frequency (of the runner or jogger), k is spring constant, and m is mass of the motion.
+When calculating potential properties for our spring, we used the simple harmonic motion formula for a spring.
+The simple harmonic motion formula is as follows, where ω is frequency (of the runner or jogger), k is spring constant, and m is mass of the motion.
 As discussed below in the Product Testing section, we found that the natural frequency of a runner is approximately 2 steps per second.
 Using this equation, the measured frequency and our mass which we measured at 38.321 grams, we found the ideal spring constant to be 0.153 N/m.
 Since our design was done in United States customary units, we converted to lbf/in, resulting in a value of 1.357 lbf/in.
 Using this spring constant and our measurements of the casing, we found one spring to be most ideal for aiding our linear generator in motion.
 Specific information on the chosen spring is shown below in Table 5 ("Compression Spring PC014-180-10900-MW-1014-C-N-IN - The Spring Store," n.d.).